toscm/capman/README.md

 # Capman

-Capman turns your Capslock key into a Modifier and allows you to control the Windows Desktop Environment using different modes, such as Control Mode, Find Mode and Mouse Mode.
+Capman turns your Capslock key into a Modifier Key and allows you to control the Windows Desktop Environment using different modes, such as Control Mode, Find Mode and Mouse Mode.

 <img src="img/capman_edited.png" width="33%">